Organization of the formations and units of the German Army after the start of the Russian campaign until 1945.

 Similar to the Battle Group there was also the Armeeabteilung (army detachment), which was however numerically stronger and usually consisted of complete formations.
 For example, the Armeeabteilung Hollidt was formed at the end of 1942 and had three Panzer divisions and four weak infantry divisions as well as two Luftwaffe field divisions.

-The organisation and equipment of these divisions changed considerably during the war to adapt to the current demands of armoured warfare and the increasing shortage of men and material.
+The organization and equipment of these divisions changed considerably during the war to adapt to the current demands of armored warfare and the increasing shortage of men and material.

 The anti-tank unit (known as the Panzerjaeger) was always an integral part of the offensive element of the Panzer Division and its importance increased as the war progressed.

-In 1944 a new form of organisation for tank divisions was introduced, which reduced the TOE strength to 14,727 men and rationalised the tank regiment to two battalions of four companies of 48 tanks each.
+In 1944 a new form of organization for tank divisions was introduced, which reduced the TOE strength to 14,727 men and rationalized the tank regiment to two battalions of four companies of 48 tanks each.

-One battalion was equipped with the now slowly ageing Panzer IV and the other with the new Panzer V Panther tanks.
+One battalion was equipped with the now slowly aging Panzer IV and the other with the new Panzer V Panther tanks.